International Student Loan Fast Facts

 - Proof of Finances: You can use the loan approval in order to satisfy the school and visa requirement of showing one year's financial resources.
 You can apply for the loan without the proof of enrollment from your school and receive conditional approval.
 You can then provide your school with the pre-approval from the lender to confirm that you will have the necessary funds.

-- Interest rates: Interest rates are variable, based on the LIBOR plus a margin.
-LIBOR is always several points below prime, so the margin is from 3.5% to 7.75%, and will be set by the lender based on the credit history of your co-signer and the repayment plan you select.
+- Interest rates: Interest rates can be variable or fixed and will be set by the lender based on the credit history of your co-signer and the repayment plan you select.
 The better your co-signer's credit, the better your rate!
-LIBOR changes monthly, up or down, so the rate will be reset monthly.
 Note: When evaluating a loan program, it is important to carefully compare the costs.
-Some loans have interest rates pegged to the 91-day T-Bill Rate.
-Others use the Prime Lending Rate, which is approximately two to four percentage points higher.
+Some loans have interest rates based on the 91-day T-Bill Rate, others use the Prime Lending Rate, which is approximately two to four percentage points higher.

-- Online application: You can apply online or by phone and receive an almost immediate response as to whether you are conditionally approved for a loan.
+- Online application: You can apply online receive an almost immediate response as to whether you are conditionally approved for a loan.
 You then will need to sign the promissory note and provide proof of enrollment and immigration status to receive your funds.